-of the few redeeming features of Bexley is the public parks.
+One of the few redeeming features of Bexley is its public parks.
 I am fortunate to

 live near to Lesnes Abbey and Bexley council does a pretty good job of making it

 a pleasant place to visit.
 Opening the public toilets would improve matters but

 on the whole one cannot complain.
 But why is Bexley council so keen to restrict

 access and how can it justify the enormous expense of several miles of barriers

 at the same time as complaining about money shortages when they raised council

 The main justification apparently is to deter motorcyclists.
 Bit of a sledge-hammer to crack a nut isnt it?

 In my 23 years of daily walking around the abbey grounds I have only once encountered motorcyclists and that was when two policemen on council-funded bikes stopped to ask me and two other senior citizens what we were doing.
 Pretty obvious I thought but I suppose they have a job to do.

 On a handful of occasions I have heard motorcyclists in the woods but I doubt it amounts to more than a handful of times a year; so why waste so much of our money putting up obstacles that exclude the disabled and those blessed with a less than sylph-like figure and create an objectionable eye-sore?